 The City is located within Service Planning Area (SPA) 7, a division within Los Angeles County designated by LAHSA to target the specific needs of the homeless in the community.
 City staff attends regular monthly SPA meetings to address homeless issues through the Continuum of Care (CoC) Model.
-The City along with LAHSA conduct an annual homeless count.
-The official numbers for FY 2022-2023 have not been released, however, the count for FY 2021-2022 revealed that there are approximately 86 persons experiencing homelessness within the City of Lakewood.
+The City along with LAHSA conduct an annual Point-In-Time Homeless Count (count).
+The official numbers from the count in January 2024 are 66 persons experiencing homelessness within the City of Lakewood.

-Services are provided to people experiencing homelessness in Lakewood by PATH.
-Services begin with outreach and continue up to one year after a person is permanently housed.
-An outreach worker (Lakewood Sheriff) and case manager provide services in Lakewood.
-Activities in the outreach phase are focused on decreasing the barriers to housing and include:
+Services are provided to people experiencing homelessness in Lakewood by multiple non-profit agencies, which include PATH, LAHSA Jovenes, Salvation Army and Pacific Clinic.
+Services begin with outreach and continue until a person is permanently housed and supportive services are in place.
+The Homeless Services Deputy and Homeless Services Liaison refer and connect homeless individuals to the agency that best suits their housing and health needs.
+Agencies focus on decreasing the barriers to housing and include: